yumi-nakadera/SFPtranscriptome/script/exp2/README.md

 done
 ```

-2. run DEseq2 to calculate LFCs
-3. Select the trascripts which increased the expression when they had a mate(s) (xxx)
+2. run DEseq2 to calculate LFCs, and select the trascripts which increased the expression when they had a mate(s) (DEseq2.R)